Deductible expenses for self-employed workers in Spain

 - Public transport, tolls, parking for professional reasons

-- (the criteria on vehicles evolves and should be reviewed every year)
+- (criteria regarding vehicles evolve and should be reviewed each year)

 - Meals and accommodation for professional reasons

-- With daily limits established by the Treasury
+- With daily limits established by the Tax Agency

 Training